 The process for canning is different from my other recipes, and requires sufficient salt and vinegar to keep it preserved safely.
-I’m not an expert on canning, so please refer to the USDA guidelines on canning found at http://nchfp.uga.edu/publications/publications_usda.html .
-Some people have a proper water canner, but I just used my giant pot from my crab cooking set, which incidently is also a turkey deep frying pot.
+I’m not an expert on canning temperatures, so please refer to the USDA guidelines on canning found at http://nchfp.uga.edu/publications/publications_usda.html .
+Some people have a proper water canner, but I just used my giant pot from my crab cooking set, which incidently is also a turkey deep fryer.